-2.4.1 Connected System Exit Points
+1.4.1.
+Connected System Exit Points

 A CSEP is a system point comprising one or more individual exit points which are not supply meter points.
-This includes connections to a pipeline system operated by a Gas Transporter other than Scotland Gas Networks plc.
+This includes connections to a pipeline system within the Wales & West Network but operated by a Gas Transporter other than Wales & West Utilities

-The calculation of LDZ charges payable for shipping to CSEPs is explained in section 2.2.2.
+The calculation of LDZ charges payable for shipping to CSEPs is explained in section 1.2.2.

-There is no customer charge payable for connected systems, however separate administration processes are required to manage the daily operations and invoicing associated with CSEPs for which an administration charge is made.
+There is no customer charge payable for connected systems, however separate administration processes are required to manage the daily operations and invoicing associated with CSEPs, including interconnectors, for which an administration charge is made.